 The emotional complexity of that cultural changeover means that parents don’t just switch from Latin names to English ones in a single go.
-Rather, says Jasso, they may pass through a three-stage process, “with bilingual names becoming popular for a while.
+Rather, ampoule says Jasso, price they may pass through a three-stage process, health system “with bilingual names becoming popular for a while.
 Those are names like Hector and Daniel for boys and Sandra and Cecilia for girls.”
 [Time Magazine, Adios Juan and Juanita: Latin names trend down]

 When my parents, Carlos and Luz, chose baby names, they picked names that would sound good in English and Spanish.
 It made sense to them.
 They were born in Mexico, but emigrated as school-age children.
 Although they are fluent in their native and adopted tongues, their parents barely spoke English.
 Thus, they avoided names that would be mangled by their parents and chose Daniel (well, Grandma chose that name), Cynthia, Laura and Adrian.